newben420/scriptms/README.md

 # ScriptMS

 ScriptMS is a lightweight, open-source system designed to help manage and generate scripts for faceless channel brands.
-It focuses on crafting imaginative, culturally rich stories set in futuristic worlds, specifically imagining Nigerian cities in the future.
+It focuses on crafting imaginative, culturally rich stories set in futuristic worlds, specifically imagining African cities in the future.
 This tool blends local traditions with cutting-edge technology to envision what cities might become, streamlining the creative process for content creators.
 ScriptMS combines an Express backend with an Angular frontend, designed for local deployment and customization by anyone passionate about creative storytelling.

 ---